-We have reclassified a pre-tax loss of \$1.1 million related to these service centers in 2009 as discontinued operations as compared to a pre-tax loss of \$1.8 million during 2008.
-Included in the loss from discontinued operations is an impairment charge of \$2.7 million related to service centers where the estimated selling price of the assets is below the net book value of those assets, gains on disposal of assets and liabilities of \$2.3 million, and a write-off of \$4.0 million of goodwill related to the sale of these service centers.
-The loss from discontinued operations in 2008 also includes a provision of \$4.4 million for an unfavorable judgment in litigation related to the sale of a service center in 2004 that was included in discontinued operations.
+We have reclassified a pre-tax loss of \$1.1 million in 2009 as discontinued operations as compared to a pre-tax loss of \$1.8 million during 2008.
+Included in the 2009 loss from discontinued operations was an impairment charge of \$2.7 million related to service centers where the estimated selling price of the assets was below the net book value of those assets, gains on disposal of assets and liabilities of \$2.3 million, and a write-off of \$4.0 million of goodwill related to the sale of these service centers.
+The loss from discontinued operations in 2008 included a provision of \$4.4 million for an unfavorable judgment in litigation related to the sale of a service center in 2004 that was included in discontinued operations.
 This contingency was settled in 2009 for \$6.1 million.